CLASSES

 In-person, Beginning Czech

 Luboš Mareš was born in the Czech Republic in the small town of Milevsko.
-After elementary school he continued to study at the Central School of Engineering (SPSS) in Tabor and ended his educational journey in Prague at Czech Technical University (CVUT).
-He has been living in Minnesota for 23 years.
+He studied at the Central School of Engineering (SPSS) in Tabor and ended his educational journey in Prague at Czech Technical University (CVUT).
+He has been living in Minnesota for 25 years.
 Luboš is a teacher of kung fu, tai chi, qigong and mindfulness at Sokol Minnesota.
 Teaching Czech language gives Luboš the opportunity to bring the Czech Republic closer to our hearts.

 Online, Advanced Czech

-Renáta Tichá, PhD, has been teaching advanced Czech at Czech and Slovak Sokol Minnesota for the last nine years.
+Renáta Tichá has been teaching advanced Czech at Czech and Slovak Sokol Minnesota for more than ten years.
 She is originally from the Czech Republic and enjoys supporting Czech learners in Minnesota on their Czech language journeys, including for preserving their Czech heritage, speaking Czech with their family, or wanting to study or work in the Czech Republic.
 She is also a research faculty in special education and disability services at the University of Minnesota’s Institute on Community Integration.

 Online Intermediate Czech